soverenio/docs/docs/administration/securing-sensor.md

 httpsProxyNoProxy: ""
 ```

+Soveren sensors require access to the following addresses:

+* `stats.soveren.io:443`: The main endpoint for sending data to Soveren Cloud from `digger` or `crawler`;

+* `updates.soveren.io:443`: The endpoint that provides information about ML model updates to `detectionTool`;

+*  `https://storage.googleapis.com`: The S3 bucket containing ML model updates, which `detectionTool` downloads when they become available.

 ## Network policy

 You may want to specify the network policy for the Soveren Sensor.
 It is not enabled by default.